Foreign Investment in Indonesia

 -

-for large-scale trading business, the value shall be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of its land and building, determined by the 4 (four) first digits of the KBLI number;
+for large-scale trading business, the value must be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of land and buildings, determined by the first 4 (four) digits of the KBLI number;

 -

-for food and beverages business, the value shall be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of its land and building, determined by the first 2 (two) first digits of the KBLI number per one point location;
+for the food and beverages business, the value shall be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of land and buildings, determined by the first 2 (two) digits of the KBLI number per one point location;

 -

-for construction business, the value shall be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of its land and building, determined by 4 (four) first digits of the KBLI number;
+for construction, the value must be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of land and buildings, determined by the first 4 (four) digits of the KBLI number;

 -

-for industrial business producing things with 5 (five) different KBLI digits within 1 (one) line of production, the value shall be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of its land and building; or
+for industrial business producing things with 5 (five) different KBLI digits within 1 (one) line of production, the value must be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of land and buildings;

 -

-for construction business and ventures in the property sector, the applicable rules are:
+for construction business and ventures in the property sector, specific rules apply:

 -

-property in the form of completed building or housing complex, the value shall be greater than 10.000.000.000,- (ten billion Rupiah) including land and building; or
+for completed buildings or housing complexes, the value must be greater than Rp10.000.000.000,- (ten billion Rupiah) including land and buildings; or

 -

-property not in the form 1 (one) completed building or 1 (one) housing complex, the value shall be greater than 10.000.000.000,- (ten billion Rupiah) excluding land and building;
+for properties not in the form of a completed building or housing complex, the value shall be greater than Rp10.000.000.000,- (ten billion Rupiah) excluding land and buildings;

 -